search-rug/search-rug.github.io/_sprojects/storm-3.md

 ---
-title: "Embedding Diagram Editors into Salix"
-category: "Language Engineering Projects"
 archived: false
-short: "The goal of this project is to investigate how to embed Web-based diagram editor frameworks into the Salix model for defining UIs."
+available: true
+category: Language Engineering Projects
+is_group: false
 keywords:
 - language engineering
 - graphical modeling
 - Javascript
 - Rascal
-is_group: false
-available: true
+posted: 2023-02-10
+short: The goal of this project is to investigate how to embed Web-based diagram editor frameworks into the Salix model for defining UIs.
+supervisors:
+- storm@cwi.nl
+title: Embedding Diagram Editors into Salix
 types:
 - BSc
-posted: 2023-02-10
-supervisors:
-  - Prof. dr. Tijs van der Storm
 ---

 [Salix](https://github.com/cwi-swat/salix) is a framework in Rascal for defining immediate mode, web-based UIs.
 It follows the Elm model where an application is defined using a view function and an model update function.